dinobabic/Instagram_Clone/README.md

 # Instagram Clone

-I've wanted to build social app clone for a while now and it is finally here.
-It is not in it's best shape but user can already create new post, create a story, he can add friends, he can search for other users, like other posts.
-I will definitely keep on adding functionality.
-As always, backend for the app was built in Spring Boot and frontend in React.
-Forontend of the app can be found in master branch.
-All the relevant data was stored in MySql tables which were created by Hibernate.
+After months of anticipation, I've successfully developed the initial version of my social app clone.
+While it's not in its optimal state, users can already perform key actions such as creating posts, sharing stories, adding friends, searching for other users, and liking posts.
+The backend is powered by Spring Boot, and the frontend is implemented in React, available in the master branch.
+Hibernate was used to create and manage MySQL tables that store all the pertinent data.
 <h2>Login</h2>
 <img src="https://user-images.githubusercontent.com/70106587/225995145-9a330043-12ec-45e2-8f6e-73270755a645.png"/>